tomaj/hermes/README.md

 - **HTML report**: `build/coverage/index.html` (open in browser to see line-by-line coverage)
 - **Clover XML**: `build/logs/clover.xml` (for CI/CD integration)

 **Online Coverage Reports**: Coverage reports are automatically published to GitHub Pages after each successful test run on the main branch.
-You can view them at: `https://[username].github.io/[repository-name]/`

 ## Contributing